fluent-ci-templates/fluentci-docs/docs/reference/fluentci-run.md

 ---
-sidebar_position: 10
+sidebar_position: 13
 title: fluentci run
 ---

-Run pipeline using [Dagger](https://dagger.io/) and pre-built pipelines from the [Fluent CI](https://fluentci.io/), a collection of pre-built pipelines for common CI/CD workflows written in TypeScript (you don't need to run `fluentci init`).
+Run a local or a plugin from [FluentCI](https://fluentci.io/) registry, a collection of pre-built pipelines for common CI/CD workflows written in TypeScript/Rust (you don't need to run `fluentci init`).

 ```bash
 fluentci run <pipeline> [jobs...] [options]